 The tax losses carried forward relate to losses which are not eligible for group relief.
 As they exist in companies where future profits are uncertain and no deferred tax liabilities exist, no asset has been recognised.

-The company has no deferred tax (2017: none).
+The company has the following deferred tax asset: